varad-suryavanshi/Two-pass-linker/README.md

 ### ✅ Final `README.md` for Your Repo:

-# 🧠 Two-Pass Linker – OS Lab 1
+# 🧠 Two-Pass Linker – C Programming Language

 This project implements a **Two-Pass Linker** in C, as part of the Operating Systems course.
 It processes an input file that represents modules with symbol definitions, use lists, and instruction sets, and generates a **symbol table** and **memory map**, handling errors and warnings along the way.